Facebook quietly rolled out a big update for brands utilizing Canvas: The ability to create audiences of people who have engaged with that content.

 First, it’s interesting how there are different durations for different Custom Audiences.
 A Website Custom Audience has a maximum duration of 180 days, Lead Ad Custom Audiences have maximum durations of 90 days, and both Video Custom Audiences and now Canvas Custom Audiences have maximum durations of 365 days.

 What that means is that someone is included in that audience if they performed the desired action within that moving window.
 If you choose 365 days, they’ll remain in that audience for up to a year.

 The biggest development here is being able to create a Custom Audience of people who open your Canvas.
-Theoretically, you already could have created Website Custom Audiences of people who clicked on links within your Canvas, assuming they went to your website.
+Theoretically, you already could have created A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. of people who clicked on links within your Canvas, assuming they went to your website.

 As a result, you can use this to create a funnel.
 Create a Canvas (ad or organic post) to introduce a story, brand, problem, solution or product.
 Those who open the Canvas get added to a Custom Audience.
 Then create another ad targeting those who opened it to take them further down the funnel.

 One of the biggest mistakes advertisers make is taking a shotgun approach.
-They shoot ads with a single objective out to an audience, pummeling them into submission.
+They shoot ads with a single The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. out to an audience, pummeling them into submission.
 If they don’t perform that one desired action, they are lost.